Sybase ASE, SQL Anywhere to SQL Server migration Guide

 • CT-Library/DB-Library applications

-1. Typical Challenges
+1. Typical Sybase to SQL Server Migration Challenges

 • 80/20 rule: 80% can be converted using SSMA, 20% requires manual effort